-In all honesty, though, the Mega series hasn’t fully lived up to its expectations.
-The new dart is fun and cool, but in reality, it hasn’t resulted in a huge performance boost for the blasters.
-It also doesn’t help that the blasters are bigger, which might add to the fun factor, but also makes them less practical.
+Honestly, though, the Mega series hasn’t fully lived up to its expectations.
+The new dart is fun and cool, but in reality, it hasn’t resulted in a considerable performance boost for the blasters.
+It also doesn’t help that the blasters are bigger, which might add to the fun factor but also makes them less practical.

 But to give it a positive spin, I do like the above Mega blasters.
-They’re fun to shoot with, they look fantastic, and they’re generally great to have as part of your Nerf blaster collection.
+They’re fun to shoot with, look fantastic, and are generally great to have as part of your Nerf blaster collection.

 There you have it, my top five Nerf Mega blasters.